 The Office of Industrial Policy continues to partner with the defense industrial base to mitigate impacts from COVID-19.
 This page contains resources for companies and other stakeholders as they navigate the complexities associated with the virus.

 The Defense Contract Management Agency (DCMA) is monitoring changes to the status of operations within the defense industrial base.
-Please email DCMA at firstname.lastname@example.org to report any specific operational impacts to better inform our mission.
+Please email the Defense Contract Management Agency at firstname.lastname@example.org to report any specific operational impacts to better inform our mission.
 Please include the name of the company; location and/or mailing address; CAGE code (if known); government programs potentially impacted; description of impact (e.g., closure, production degradation, etc.); and an appropriate point of contact for follow-ups.

 Inquiries that are unrelated to operational changes, but are connected to COVID-19 impacts on the defense industrial base should be directed to the Office of Industrial Policy at email@example.com.

-For our part, DoD has raised the progress payment rate for small business to 95% from 90% and is continuing to accelerate payments to small business prime contractors.
-DoD is also monitoring the progress of the proposed stimulus bill and will work with SBA where appropriate to provide additional resources to small businesses.
-At this time, DoD has no financial programs that can provide direct financial support to small businesses.
+For our part, Department of Defense has raised the progress payment rate for small business to 95% from 90% and is continuing to accelerate payments to small business prime contractors.
+Department of Defense will work with the Small Business Administration where appropriate to provide additional resources to small businesses.
+At this time, Department of Defense has no financial programs that can provide direct financial support to small businesses.

 The Office of Industrial Policy is committed to making it easier for businesses to understand the various avenues available to work with the Department of Defense.
 In the Defense Acquisition Toolkit, you will find a visual representation of the key touchpoints for any business that might wish to create or expand their relationship with the Department of Defense.